Jerome Laxale: City of Ryde

 Laxale was first elected to the City of Ryde for the West Ward in the 2012 local government elections.

-Laxale became Mayor of the Council on 8 September 2015 and was at the time the youngest ever in this role at the age of 31.
-At the end of the one-year term on 16 September 2016, Laxale was replaced as Mayor by Liberal Councillor Bill Pickering by a 7–5 vote of the Council.
+Laxale became mayor of the council on 8 September 2015 and was at the time the youngest ever in this role at the age of 31.
+At the end of the one-year term on 16 September 2016, Laxale was replaced as Mayor by Liberal Councillor Bill Pickering by a 7–5 vote of the council.

-After the local government elections in September 2017, on 26 September 2017, the newly-elected Council elected Laxale to be the Mayor again for a two-year term.
-He was re-elected in September 2019 and in September 2021, serving as mayor until January 2022.
+After the local government elections in September 2017, on 26 September 2017, the newly elected Council elected Laxale to be the Mayor again for a two-year term.
+He was re-elected in September 2019 and in September 2021, serving as mayor until January 2022, when he was succeeded by Liberal's Jordan Lane.

-In addition to his duties as a Councillor in the City of Ryde, Laxale is also the Treasurer in the Local Government NSW (LGNSW) Board, a position he was elected to in October 2019.
+In addition to his duties as a Councillor in the City of Ryde, Laxale was also the Treasurer in the Local Government NSW (LGNSW) Board, a position he was elected to in October 2019.

+In 2017, Laxale served for one term as Vice President of the Northern Sydney Regional Organisation of Councils.

+From 2015 to 2017, Laxale served as Chairperson of the Parramatta River Catchment Group, contributing to its 10-year master plan to make the Parramatta River swimmable.

+As the Mayor of Ryde, Laxale led Council to transition to 100% renewable energy, install electric vehicle chargers, divest in fossil fuel aligned institutions, set a Zero Litter to River target and declare a climate emergency.
+In 2020, Laxale was a finalist at the Cities Power Partnership awards for the Climate Ambassador (elected representative) category.

 Laxale resigned as Councillor on 22 July 2022 after he was elected to federal parliament.
+Laxale also left the LGNSW board and his position as LGNSW Treasurer.